Yes, you need a model of an object or a scene to perform tracking.

 Yes!
 You will need Nuke 12.2v4 or newer.

-No. You can activate licenses manually from another computer with internet access using Manual Installation page.
+No. You can activate subscription keys manually from another computer with internet access using Manual Installation page.
 The Hardware ID can be found if you launch the License Server with the "run" command.

 Host: services.keentools.io, port: 443.
-It happens when a license is being installed and when a running instance of License Server is checking installed licenses from time to time.
+It happens when a subscription key is being installed and when a running instance of License Server is checking installed subscription keys from time to time.

 Definitely!
 When our plugins are loaded they check KEENTOOLS_LICENSE_SERVER variable, and if it contains a string with a host address and/or a port number, they try to connect using it and get a license.
 Here are some examples of what this variable could contain: localhost (the default port will be used), 192.168.1.42, server.local:4242, 10.0.0.66:7766.

-This may happen with licenses of a wrong type.
-Only floating licenses work with License Server.
+This may happen with subscription keys of a wrong type.
+Only Studio subscriptions work with License Server.

 Check there are no firewalls between the user's machine and the machine with the license server.
 The default port used by License Server is 7096.